-Due to the change in the EUR/USD exchange rate, the goodwill of OLDI Online Development Inc. increased by EUR 454 thousand in 2022.
+Due to the change in the EUR/USD exchange rate, the goodwill of OLDI Online Development Inc. decreased by EUR 270 thousand in 2023.

-The 2023 detailed planning period was defined on the basis of short-term revenue and margin expectations.
+The 2024 detailed planning period was defined on the basis of short-term revenue and margin expectations.

-In the medium term between 2024 and 2026, Softing expects the trend towards new technologies to accelerate and investments in product development to pay off.
-Short-term negative effects such as the procurement crisis in 2022 resulted in delays to deliveries and customer acceptance.
-The market for electronic components has also behaved cyclically in the past and Softing expects the situation to improve in financial year 2023.
-This will bolster both Softing AG's ability to deliver and acceptance by its customers, who will, in turn, be able to deliver to their customers again.
-As a result, the short-term negative and longer-term positive effects of the procurement crisis will level out in the best possible estimate, which means the assumptions regarding the terminal value made as of December 31, 2022 improved for all CGUs.
+In the medium term between 2025 and 2027, Softing expects the trend towards new technologies to accelerate and investments in product development to pay off.
+The market for electronic components has also behaved cyclically in the past.
+Delivery capability improved in almost product areas in 2023, which is also the basis for planning.

 Management continues to carefully monitor the ongoing market environment and planning parameters to ensure that any necessary adjustments to the estimates can be made.